emmaknaub/CS1632_Fall2021/study_guides/midterm_1_study_guide.md

   * Multiple choice questions
   * Fill in the blank questions
   * Short answer questions (explain a concept, discuss pros/cons, etc.)
-  * JUnit / Gherkin / Cucumber code tracing questions
+  * JUnit / Gherkin / Cucumber / Sanitizer code tracing questions
   * JUnit / Gherkin / Cucumber coding questions

 If you want more JUnit or Cucumber coding practice, look inside the [midterm_1_practice](midterm_1_practice) folder for more examples.

 Here are the key topics to study in preparation for the test.

+**Note: the items in italic are learning goals that require application of your knowledge.
+Either you have to apply your knowledge to a piece of code, or you need to apply a testing tool to a specific problem.**

 ## TESTING THEORY AND TERMINOLOGY
 * Be able to explain why exhaustive testing is virtually impossible, even with just one method.